-CECU is consistently recognized as one the strongest and safest credit unions in the state.
+CECU has consistently been recognized as one of the strongest and safest credit unions in the state.

 Nationally, CECU has regularly received a superior, 5-star rating from the Bauer Financial Group, a company that independently rates all financial institutions on soundness, security, & management practices.

 What does that financial strength mean to our members?
 Every year since 2002 CECU has returned income to our members in the form of Bonus Dividends or Interest Rebates.
 This is after paying above-market rates on deposits and charging below-market rates on loans.

 Each member’s funds are federally insured.
 Individually they’re insured up to $250,000 by the National Credit Union Administration, an agency of the United States Government.
 In addition to their individual insured accounts, each person is entitled to a maximum of $250,000 coverage for their interest in all of their joint accounts.
 IRA accounts are insured separately up to another $250,000.

 For complete information, be sure to ask for our informative brochure on NCUA’s insurance coverage.